ChordPro/chordpro/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 ## Please complete the following information
+ - If possible, include the output of `chordpro --about` or a screenshot of the `About` window.
  - OS: [e.g. Ubuntu 18.08, Windows 8, Fedora 29]
  - Perl version [e.g. 5.28.1 (use `perl --version` on the command line)]
  - ChordPro version [e.g. 0.975 (use `chordpro --version` on the command line)]